hellopatrick/strahl/README.md

 # Strahl

-A ray tracer built in a weekend, in OCaml.
+A path tracer built in a weekend, in OCaml.